tarutmauktoe/liftoff-assignments/P2-Project_Outline/README.md

 Commenting Ability: Users can respond to other user's posts by inputing comments

-Upload images: Users can upload images with their posts
+Upload images: Users can upload images, video or gif links with their posts.
+For the latter two, these should be able to be played as-is without having to be redirected to another site.

 Reactive interface: Will make use of React to make site dynamic and modern